stve/tn/README.md

 An experiment in writing a golang CLI to replace some of my [ruby scripts](https://github.com/stve/bin) for managing/manipulating mp3s.

 *Note:* These scripts are fairly customized to my use-case.
-This is also my first time writing Go so I suspect the code is all sorts of busted.

 ## Usage